 If you want to learn how to enable Steam guard so you can protect your account and all of its possessions, then this is the only guide you’ll ever need.
+You also need Steam Guard enabled, if you want to trade CS:GO (CS2) skins.
 Here, we will cover what exactly Steam guard is, how to turn it on, how it protects you, and all the necessary info that you may want to find out.

 Ready to learn?
 Let’s dive in!